Frank Klaus

-Frank Klaus (December 30, 1887, in Turtle Creek, Pennsylvania – February 8, 1948) was an American boxer from 1904 to 1918.
+Francis Klaus (December 30, 1887 – February 8, 1948) was an American boxer from 1904 to 1918.
 Known as the Braddock Bearcat, Klaus claimed the vacant World Middleweight Championship in 1913 and was elected to the Ring Boxing Hall of Fame in 1974.

 Gifted with a strong punch, he lost exceptionally few fights in his nine-year career, and was knocked out only once.
 Nat Fleischer ranked Klaus sixth as the All-Time Middleweight.
 His manager was George Engel.

 Early life and career

 Frank Klaus was born on December 30, 1887, to German-American parents in Turtle Creek, Pennsylvania, near Pittsburgh.
 He worked as a young man at the Westinghouse Machine Shop, and also mined coal with his father.

 He started boxing training early and after winning an amateur tournament at East Pittsburgh's Wilmerding Athletic Club was recognized to have boxing promise by local boxing mentor George Engel.
 He began his amateur career as early as 1904, and in February 1905 had three round wins on points in Pittsburgh against Frank Walton, and James Harris.

 On October 18, 1911, Klaus defeated the great contender Leo Houck in a newspaper win by both the Philadelphia Item and the Philadelphia Record.
 During his career, the Pennsylvania-born middleweight fought some of the greatest welter, middle, and light heavyweights of his era, including Jack Dillon, Battling Levinsky, Mike Gibbons, Harry Greb, and Al McCoy.